giuthas/satkit/README.md

 See
 [manifest.txt](https://github.com/giuthas/pd/blob/master/manifest.txt)
-for a discription of the contents.
+For a discription of the contents.

 ### Running the examples